 Sleepy Hollow – 7th (Lower) – 217 yards

 Sleepy Hollow is Seth Raynor’s gem on the Hudson River, and its 7th hole is a terrific Biarritz.
-This hole plays downhill and its front segment kicks balls onto the back tier.
-It plays shorter because of its downhill nature but when firm and fast the play is short.
+This hole plays downhill with a front segment that kicks balls onto the back tier.
+It plays shorter because of its downhill nature, but when firm and fast the play from the tee is to land the ball short of the green.
 The back tier of the Biarritz has bunkers guarding each side.

 A look at the 7th and the Hudson River - Photo Credit: Jon Cavalier @linksgems